ClearFox logoClearFox

 4. 4

-The API key allows read access to your Zaps, task history, and folders.
+The API key provides read access to your Zaps, task history, and folders.

 Developer Tools